MartinPersson/HOTlab/readme.txt

 1. GenerateHologramCUDA.dll - a dll written in C for CUDA which generates holograms on CUDA suported GPUs.
 2. Martins HOT interface - a GUI program for HOT applications written in LabVIEW.

+A quick start guide for the LabVIEW program is located in the "doc" folder along with a detailed description of GenerateHologramCUDA.dll
 The dll is licensed under LGPL and the LabVIEW programs under GPL.

-The main program, called "Martins HOT interface.vi", is located in the LabVIEW folder along with "GenerateHologramCUDA.dll".
-GenerateHologramCUDA.dll can be compiled for use with SLM:s connected to a PCI or PCIe interface.
-By default, the LabVIEW program links to the dll compiled for PCIe based SLMs.
-To change to a PCI based SLM, just copy and replace GenerateHologramCUDA.dll with the on located in the LabVIEW\GenerateHologramCUDA_PCI folder.

-The LabVIEW program acquires and displays microscope images in which traps can be positioned and controlled directly.
-This requires NI Vision Acquisition software to be installed along with a camera connected with firewire, GigE or Camera Link.

-Functions for particle tracking are included but requires the NI Vision Development Module to be installed.
-Those functions are therefore disabled by default.

-The program requires CUDA to be installed and of course a CUDA enabled GPU.Functionaliy has been verified on the following GPUs from Nvidia:
+The program requires CUDA to be installed and of course a CUDA enabled GPU.
+Functionaliy has been verified on the following GPUs from Nvidia:

 GeForce GTX 285
 GeForce GTX 480